See our Facebook and Instagram pages for our prayer schedules each month

 Our main gathering as a whole church begins with breakfast at 10am on a Sunday morning.
 We then have a worship service from 10.30 until about 12 noon.
 These are times of sung worship, teaching and encouragement and to connect as a larger community.
 We have various groups for children and youth in Hope Chapel and in some of the nearby buildings.
 We encourage everyone who calls Hope their church to join one Sunday team once a month.
 These include hospitality, welcoming, worship, PA, children & youth and are a good starting point for becoming part of the community.

-More info firstname.lastname@example.org content: Click here for live-streamed service, from 10.15am on Sundays
+More info firstname.lastname@example.org content: Click here for live-streamed worship, from 4pm on Sundays

 Hope Chapel – 10.30